William Bøving

-William Bøving Wick (born 1 March 2003) is a Danish professional footballer who plays as a forward for German club Mainz 05.
+William Bøving Wick (born 1 March 2003) is a Danish professional footballer who plays as a forward for club 1.
+FC Nürnberg, on loan from Mainz 05.

 Club career

 Copenhagen

 Bøving joined the FC Copenhagen youth academy, Kjøbenhavns Boldklub (KB), at the age of 10, having previously played for HIK.
 As a youth player, he participated in the first team's winter training camp during the 2019–20 season, featuring in all the friendly matches.
 He received his first call-up to the senior squad for a Danish Superliga match against Silkeborg on 23 February 2020, but did not make an appearance.

 Bøving made his official debut on 4 March 2020, in a Danish Cup match against AaB, coming on as a substitute for Michael Santos in the final five minutes.
 Later that year, on 10 August 2020, he featured in Copenhagen's 1–0 loss to Manchester United in the UEFA Europa League quarter-finals.

 He made his Superliga debut on 3 February 2021, coming on as an 85th-minute substitute in a win against AaB.
 After progressing through the club's youth system, Bøving was officially promoted to the first-team squad in the summer of 2021, following a contract extension on 21 May 2021 that tied him to the club until 2025.
 During his time with Copenhagen, he made 44 competitive appearances, including 12 in European competitions, and scored five goals.